alqz/wordbiter/README.md

 A Python-based solver for the Word Bites word puzzle game that finds all valid words that can be formed from a given set of letter tiles.

-**Milestone 2** includes a browser-based web interface for easy tile input and results visualization.
+Includes both a command-line interface and a browser-based web interface for easy tile input and results visualization.

 ## Table of Contents